|

 gives you details about the process which will put you at ease and help

-with a phone consultation, after faxing the paperwork to him.
+with a phone consultation, after faxing or scanning and emailing the paperwork to him.
 He then

 evaluates whether a motion to quash or demurrer is your best choice for a